TheKnowles/hexagon-pathfinding/README.md

 Hexagon Pathfinding

-This project is a work in progress.
-It will build a hexagon graph model and then perform search and pathfinding on the tiles.
+This project contains sample code for building a hexagon graph and performing search/pathfinding on the tiles.